idvorkin/idvorkin.github.io/_d/facebook.md

 - Employees get hack-months to fix stuff they're passionate about
 - Employees can choose what they work on, and if an engineer wants to fix the system that annoys them, they do.
 - Because it's a single code base (See mono-repo) engineers easily see and can build all the code, so there's a low barrier to entry to fix issues.

+### A Trust Driven Social Company

+From a FB Manager

+> By definition, Facebook is a ‘social’ company; we value 1-1 time, fostering trust-driven relationships, and providing skip-level escalations and support.
+And I cherish this part of my job.

 ### Open source lots